 Here is Albrecht Durer’s personification of the melancholic temperament in his most famous print, Melencolia I, shows a gloomy, idle figure who sits under an hourglass, weighed down by her own thoughts and surrounded by the unused tools of creative endeavor and scientific research.
 Durer’s representation was based upon the belief current in Renaissance humanist circles that melancholy was associated not so much with depression and madness as with exceptional creativity.
 There has never been a greater or more influential representation of the melancholic, creative temperament in the history of European art.

 It is said that Leonardo Da Vinci’s own depression problem inspired this painting, but the painting gains its timeless quality not only from depicting Da Vinci’s sad soul but everybody else’s.
 If you look closer, you will find many interesting things in this painting.
-For example, the magic square on the top left and the hidden visage imprinted on the stone in the middle left part of the painting.
+For example, the magic square on the top right and the hidden visage imprinted on the stone in the middle left part of the painting.
 To be honest, this painting is so rich that you might figure out something new every time you look at it.

 They usually refer to the winged person in the image as a she, but I love to think that this person is unisex for the representation of both male and female, maybe both in one person, but let’s not get too philosophical here.
 Why is he or she so depressed with all the tools lying around?
 The tools represent all the things that you need to achieve whatever you want to achieve in your life, but why is that never enough.
 If we but hold this thought for our modern times, we can easily tell that we do have much more than anybody would ever need to change the world, but why are these world changers vanishing into consumers day by day?
 Is it that when you have all that you need, you don’t have any more drive left to move forward?
 Or is it that you are just crazy about owning the proper tools but nothing more?
 Is it your obsession with possession?
 Have you ever met a person like that, or a more direct question is but just here, have you ever been like that?
 Have you been whining all around the place to all people you know about the very last thing you need before you can start your creation process, or in our case, writing process?
 I have been there myself, but now after having spent a lot of money on tools that are still sitting comfortably dusty on one of my shelves or hidden as a dark secret in one of my drawers, I know that all I need to start creating lies within me and nowhere else.
 In fact, I even tend to believe that denying yourself from some well-earned luxuries to remind you when writing was not a mere obsession, but an essential component of life itself.